bkidane/Code-Louisville-Final-Project/README.md

 # Code-Louisville-Final-Project

 Description
 This is a website for a friend's photography business

-The main page is a simple photo so I utilized custom media queries in the photo pages
+The main page is a simple photo so I utilized custom media queries in the photo pages I created html and css pages for every page on the webpage in case I wanted to style them differently down the road

 Custom CSS Classes
 The class(es) I created are: